eldun/eldun.github.io/_posts/2020-05-29-ray-tracing-in-one-weekend-part-two.md

 In our case, the outward normal is the hitpoint minus the center:
 ![Surface Normal(from Shirley's book)](\assets\images\blog-images\path-tracer-part-two\shirley\fig.sphere-normal.png)

-Firstly, we'll have to change `hit_sphere()` to return a `double`, which will represent the distance to the intersecting point, instead of a simple `bool` indicating the intersection.
-In addition, since we don't have any lights, we can vizualize the normals with a color map.
+Since we don't have any lights, we can vizualize the normals with a color map.

-Our main.cpp file will now look something like this:
+Our `main.cpp` file will now look something like this:

 `main.cpp:`
 <pre><code>